 In order for the snow melting system to be started, one of the methods described in section D1 must be used.
-Once a melting enable signal is applied and the system is not in WWSD or CWCO, the melting mode begins.
-When the control is in the melting mode, the Melting pointer is visible in the View menu.
-The MELT setting in the Adjust menu sets the slab surface temperature.
-When the system is melting and the slab temperature is warming up to the slab target temperature, STRT is displayed in the STATUS item while in the View menu.
-The system finishes melting when the slab temperature has been at least the slab target temperature for a period of time.
+Once a melting enable signal is applied and the system is not in WWSD or CWCO, the Melting mode begins.
+When the control is in the Melting mode, the Melting pointer is visible in the VIEW menu.
+The Melt setting in the ADJUST menu sets the slab surface temperature.
+When the system is melting and the slab temperature is warming up to the slab target temperature, STRT is displayed in the Status item while in the VIEW menu.
+The slab temperature has been at least the slab target temperature for a period of time.
 This period of time is based on whether an automatic or manual melting enable signal starts the snow melting system.

-If an automatic melting enable signal starts the snow melting system and the slab temperature reaches the slab target temperature, DET is displayed in the STATUS item while in the View menu.
+If an automatic melting enable signal starts the snow melting system and the slab temperature reaches the slab target temperature, DET is displayed in the Status item while in the VIEW menu.
 The system continues to melt until the 090 becomes dry and any additional running time has expired.
-Once the melting mode is complete, the system operates in the idling mode.
+Once the Melting mode is complete, the system operates in the Idling mode.

-If a manual melting enable signal starts the snow melting system, the running time is displayed in the STATUS item while in the View menu and begins counting down once the slab temperature reaches the slab target temperature.
+If a manual melting enable signal starts the snow melting system, the running time is displayed in the Status item while in the VIEW menu and begins counting down once the slab temperature reaches the slab target temperature.
 The system continues to melt until the running time counts down to 0:00 and there is no external melt demand.
-Once the melting mode is complete, the system operates in the idling mode.
+Once the Melting mode is complete, the system operates in the Idling mode.
+The table on page 12 describes how the control responds to enable and disable signals.